aliemre2023/click-logger/README.md

 # click-logger
 the clicks on your screen

-The click datas on my LoL(riven) bot game.
+click data creator and visualizor